zachdimitrov/tennis-links/README.md

 #### Project Description
 Connect with other tennis players near you.
 Search for a partner to play with.
 #### Usage
-** Not authorized **
+**Not authorized**

-1. View front page
+- View front page
-2. View site info and contacts
+- View site info and contacts

-** For regular users **
+**For regular users**

-1. Login/Register new user
+- Login/Register new user
-2. View messages Inbox/Outbox
+- View messages Inbox/Outbox
-3. Filter all other players by:
+- Filter all other players by:
   - Name
   - City (select from list)
   - Favorite club (select from list)
   - Skill Level (select from list)
   - Time of availability (select from list)
-4. Update profile details
+- Update profile details
-5. Browse all players
+- Browse all players
-6. Send Message to other player
+- Send Message to other player
-7 Add player to favorites
+- Add player to favorites
-8. View site info and contacts
+- View site info and contacts

-** For admin users **
+**For admin users**

-1. All for regular users
+- All for regular users
-2. View `Administration` page
+- View `Administration` page
 - Tables with info for:
   - Users
   - Cities